sabre-io/sabre.io/source/http/sapi.md

 * `header()`
 * `php://output`

-Effecticely, it provides an OOP wrapper around these things.
+Effectively, it provides an OOP wrapper around these things.
 Half of these items relate the HTTP request, and the other half to the HTTP response.

-The easiest way to
-instantiate a request object is as follows:
+The easiest way to instantiate a request object is as follows:

     use Sabre\HTTP;